googleapis/google-cloud-python/packages/django-google-spanner/README.md

         'ENGINE': 'django_spanner',
-        'PROJECT': 'appdev-soda-spanner-staging', # Or the GCP project-id 'INSTANCE': 'django-dev1', # Or the Cloud Spanner instance 'DATABASE': 'db1', # Or the Cloud Spanner database to use }
+        'PROJECT': 'appdev-soda-spanner-staging', # Or the GCP project-id 'INSTANCE': 'django-dev1', # Or the Cloud Spanner instance 'NAME': 'db1', # Or the Cloud Spanner database to use }
 }
 ```